-Recordings of lectures will generally be available on MyUni following each lecture.
+Recordings of lectures will be available on MyUni following each lecture.

 Learning & Teaching Activities

-Learning & Teaching ModesThe lecturer guides the students through the course material in 36 classes.
-Students are to engage with the material in the classes and in private study.
-Interaction with the lecturer and discussion of any difficulties that arise during the lecture is encouraged.
-Students are expected to participate in all lectures.
+Learning & Teaching ModesThe lecturer guides the students through the course material in short topic videos and a weekly in-person/online consultation session.
+Students are to engage with the material in these sessions and in private study.
+Interaction with the lecturer and discussion of any difficulties that arise during the course is encouraged.
+Students are expected to participate in all sessions and online.
 Frequent small homework assignments will promote staged active learning.
 Fortnightly assignments help students strengthen their understanding of the theory and their skills in applying it, and allow them to gauge their progress.
-Small open-ended projects aim to facilitate developing investigative and integrative analytical skills.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.